aksanoble/telebooth/README.md

 Telebooth is a self hosted Telegram Bot Manager.
 Easily create a virtual Telegram identity for your business/community.
 Self host.
 No restrictions on number of messages or contacts.

+- Create a Telegram Bot for your business or community
+- Connect with Telebooth
+- Start chatting with your customers/members with the familiar web interface

 ![screenshots/telebooth.png](screenshots/telebooth.png)

+### Coming soon

+- Bulk messages
+- Canned responses

 ### Setup guide